APRIL 5, 2020

 We love science here at Homeschool.com!
 It’s a bit of a shame that so many people dislike science due to it feeling overly complicated, dry, and boring.
 Too often, science is limited to stuffy textbooks and memorized vocabulary.
 In actuality, science is so much more, and it should be filled with excitement!
-Science study probably presents the best opportunities for hands-on fun, experiments, and learning moments.
+Homeschool science studies present the best opportunities for hands-on fun, science experiments, and learning moments.
 With science, we can read about theories, and then mix a few ingredients and actually see the explosive or startling results.
 Science is one of the rare subjects that visually and physically demonstrate what students have studied, rather than being limited to theories, rules, lessons, and books alone.

-To celebrate multiple science week celebrations in October, we have put together four massive unit studies to delve into these fascinating topics!
+To celebrate multiple science week celebrations, we have put together four homeschool science unit studies to delve into these fascinating topics!

 Our first unit study is in celebration of World Space Week!
 This week is an annual worldwide event, occurring October 4th – 10th.
 Each year celebrates humankind’s space achievements and works toward new discoveries and practical applications of future space realities.
 World Space Week began in recognition of Sputnik’s launch on October 4, 1957, the world’s first human-made satellite, as well as the effective date of the Outer Space Treaty ten years later on October 10, 1967.